AndiEcker/AcuSihotInterfaces/README.md

 least to specify the user name (sfUser), the security token (sfToken), the sandbox flag set to False (sfIsSandbox=False) and the password (the password can be omitted if you use our SihotInterface user account).

-Another four command line parameters are for to configure the notifcation emails: `smtpServerUri` specifies the SMTP server URI (including user name, password, host and port).
+Another four command line parameters are for to configure the notification emails: `smtpServerUri` specifies the SMTP server URI (including user name, password, host and port).
 The sender address has to be specified by `smtpFrom`, the list of SMTP receivers by `smtpTo` (for the protocol) and `warningsMailToAddr` (for the warnings/discrepancy notifications.